jolly-hare/Advent-Of-Code-2021/README.md

 https://adventofcode.com/2021

 # Goal
-Hoping to get at least 14 gold & 4 silver stars (2 gold star for solving both parts, 1 silver star for only solving first part)
+Hoping to get at least 18 gold stars (1 gold star for solving each of two parts)

 # Status
 Currently: 4 gold, 0 silver